Nche-Emmanuel-7/KEEP-UP/README.md

 # *📌Expense Tracker App: Keep-Up*
-Smart Wallet is an easy-to-use expense tracking app that helps users record daily spending, understand their spending habits, and manage finances better through a simple and organised interface designed for smooth everyday use.
+Kepp-Up is an easy-to-use expense tracking app that helps users record daily spending, understand their spending habits, and manage finances better through a simple and organised interface designed for smooth everyday use.

 ## *📌 Problem Statement*